kalgon/expression-factory/README.md

 ## Introduction

-Implementation of a javax.naming.spi.ObjectFactory for any Resource that can be computed from an EL 3.0 expression.
+Implementation of a `javax.naming.spi.ObjectFactory` for any Resource that can be computed from an EL 3.0 expression (JSR-341).

 This factory can be configured in a `<DefaultContext>` or `<Context>` element in your conf/server.xml configuration file.

 ## Remark

-Try to avoid overloaded methods/constructors as much as possible in EL 3.0 expression as the ELProcessor will use the first one it will find.
+Try to avoid overloaded methods/constructors as much as possible in EL 3.0 expression as the `ELProcessor` will use the first one it will find by reflection.

 ## Usage

+    <Resource
+      name="some/jndi/name"
+      type="fully.qualified.class.name"
+      factory="org.apache.naming.factory.ExpressionFactory"
+      importClass="list.of.classes, which.will.be.used, in.the.expression"
+      importPackage="list.of.packages, which.will.be.used, in.the.expression"
+      importStatic="list.of.static.methods, which.will.be.used, in.the.expression"
+      expression="your EL 3.0 expression"
+    />

+## Examples

 ### Creating an URL resource